 Great Beer, Great Food And A Great Location

-The Cricketers Brighton is a city centre traditional pub, full of charm, history, warmth and character – and one of the few Brighton pubs that still retains its Victorian splendour.
+The Cricketers Brighton is a city centre traditional, famous Brighton pub, full of charm, history, warmth and character.
+It’s one of the few Brighton pubs that still retains its Victorian splendour.
 Situated in the thick of Brighton’s Lanes, this venue attracts a real mix of people.
 It has a warren of different rooms, each with their own feel and a convenient central location

 “A step back in time to the days of Victorian splendour”